 As we continue, you may notice a slight settling in your body or your mind.
 Maybe your shoulders feel a little more relaxed.
+If breathing right now is difficult for you, that’s okay.
+You may wish to take a moment to focus on another part of your body.
+Notice how you are firmly planted on the ground.
 The stable ground.
 This is not about right or wrong.
 Taking a moment to connect with what is around you, your breath or the ground beneath you, can all provide stability.
 You can stay here and continue to breathe for as long as you need.
 It’s totally okay to pause here.

 If you feel you’re ready and have a sense of what’s happening inside and around you in this moment, consider thinking about what small step you can make towards what needs to be done right now.
 Take a breath and think ‘what do you have in your control’.
 If nothing else, you can control your response.
 Or maybe, what you need is a break and to come back to what you were doing in five minutes.
 I invite you to explore how you might be able to break down your to-do list or task into small chunks.
 You don’t need to see the destination or the final project in order to make the first move towards it.
 What may seem like small actions can actually lead to big changes.